 At the end of the year, if the NGO successfully meets the criteria on CAP’s proprietary Compliance Checklists and has instituted policies and systems to ensure that they remain compliant, they will be awarded a Compliance Complete Certificate by CAP. (valid until the law changes)

-Each session was full of learning with clear take way.
-We had a lot of learnings form the sessions such as: Legal aspect in terms of engaging foreign volunteer.
-How to write elevator pitch and compliance and customized grant proposal.
-For effective communication, building creative communication material and effective follow up.
-Communication across the different level of organisation We did not feel like giving up a single time.
-Our advice to an NGOs doing it – We recommend other NGO to go through this process to enrich understanding and enhance credibility
+Each session was full of learning with clear takeaway.
+We had a lot of learning from the sessions such as: Legal aspect in terms of engaging a foreign volunteer, how to write an elevator pitch, compliance, customised grant proposal, building creative communication material and effective follow up, communication across different levels of organisation.
+We did not feel like giving up a single time.
+Our advice to NGOs doing it – Go through this process to enrich understanding and enhance credibility.

 Deep Griha Society, Pune